antvis/G6/examples/net/forceDirected/index.en.md

 - Example 4 : Fix the dragged node.
 - Example 5 : Translate the layout parameters in dynamic.
 - Example 6 : The bubbles layout and interactions.
+- Example 7 : Constrain the layout in a certain area.